 Study and Exchange Opportunities offered to Nicaraguan Youth by the United States Embassy in Nicaragua

-The U.S. Department of State and World Learning are pleased to announce the open competition for the Global UGRAD Program for undergraduates for the 2018-2019 Program.
+The U.S. Department of State and World Learning are pleased to announce that the competition for the Global UGRAD Program for undergraduates for the 2019-2020 Program is open for applications.

 Global UGRAD participants will be enrolled in undergraduate coursework at a U.S. college or university to allow ample opportunity for substantive interaction with U.S. faculty and student peers, and for exposure to U.S. academic and classroom culture.
 Global UGRAD participants will live on-campus with U.S. peers.
-The program will include a pre-departure orientation in the U.S. Embassy in Managua, a virtual arrival orientation in the United States, and an in-person end-of-program workshop in Washington, D.C.
+The program will include a pre-departure orientation at Post, a virtual arrival orientation, and an in-person program symposium in Washington, D.C.

 Important: All academic fields of study are eligible.
 Per J-1 visa regulations, interested applicants in majors such as medicine, nursing, dentistry, veterinary medicine, pharmacology or other clinical fields of study, please be aware that direct patient care, including animal care, is not permitted, and therefore academic coursework and/or program activities at participating U.S. institutions may be limited.

-Students may indicate a preference for a fall or spring semester placement but final placement will be made by the implementing organization in conjunction with ECA.
+Students may indicate a preference for a fall or spring semester placement, but final placement will be made by the implementing organization in conjunction with the office of Educational and Cultural Affairs, ECA.

 The Global UGRAD program cannot guarantee the availability of specific courses students may choose before traveling to the United States.